ClinicianFOCUS/clinicianfocus-installer/README.md

 ## Running the Script

 1. Ensure you have Docker and Docker Compose installed.
+2. Download the source code found here.
+Extract the files
-2. Run the script via the command line or double-click the `.bat` file.
+3. Run the script via the command line or double-click the `.bat` file.
-3. Follow the prompts to complete the installation.
+4. Follow the prompts to complete the installation.

 ## Misc Notes